sxiii/linux-downloader/README.md

 * 'filesize' option will check the local (downloaded) filesizes of ISOs vs. the current/recent ISOs filesizes on the websites
 * 'netbootxyz' option allows you to boot from netboot.xyz via network
 * 'netbootsal' option will boot from boot.salstar.sk

+## Verified as working
+This script verified as working correctly on the following OSes:
+* Fedora 33 Workstation (Pre-release)
+* Ubuntu 20.04
+* Manjaro 20.1 Mikah

 ## Help needed
 "Work-in-progress".
 To do: